ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 * elements $y_1:B(a_1)$, $y_2:B(a_2)$, $y_3:B(a_3)$, $y_4:B(a_4)$,

-there is a dependent function called the **associator of heterogeneous identifications**
+there is a dependent function called the **associator of indexed heterogeneous identifications**

 $$\mathrm{hassoc}:\prod_{q_1:\mathrm{hId}_{x:A.B(x)}(a_1, a_2, p_1, y_1, y_2)} \prod_{q_2:\mathrm{hId}_{x:A.B(x)}(a_2, a_3, p_2, y_2, y_3)} \prod_{q_3:\mathrm{hId}_{x:A.B(x)}(a_3, a_4, p_3, y_3, y_4)} \mathrm{Id}_{\mathrm{hId}_{x:A.B(x)}(a_1, a_4, \mathrm{assoc}(p_1, p_2, p_3), y_1, y_4)}(q_1 \bullet (q_2 \bullet q_3), (q_1 \bullet q_2) \bullet q_3)$$